Noksek2/harp_script/README.md

 2. Run harp.exe.

-3. Bytecode will be generated as the output.
+3. Bytecode will be generated as the output file.

+4. And you can see the result.
+(Console or Dxlib program)

 ## Examples & Syntax